A Closer Look at Dynamic Scene Graph Generation In the Era of Multimodal Large Language Models: Related Work

-Dynamic Scene Graph Generation (DSGG) contains another layer of complexity on top of static SGG due to the additional temporal dimension.
-Existing methods in DSGG typically resemble similar architectural designs in traditional SGG models but with an extra temporal information aggregation module.
+Dynamic Scene Graph Generation (DSGG) extends SGG with the additional temporal dimension.
+Existing methods in DSGG typically resemble similar bottom-up architectural designs in traditional SGG models.
 For instance, STTran~\cite{sttran} adds an attention module as the temporal decoder on top of the spatial encoder.
-TRACE~\cite{trace} uses a 3D CNN for extracting spatial-temporal information and a similar attention-based temporal fusion model.
-OED~\cite{oed} follows the similar architectural design but replace Faster-RCNN with DETR~\cite{detr} as the detection backbone.
-A few other works~\cite{tempura, xu2022metaspatiotemporaldebiasingvideo} focus on the long-tail problem in DSGG, similar to that in static SGG.
-However, none of the above DSGG methods consider utilizing pre-trained foundational models.
+OED~\cite{oed} follows the similar architectural design but replace Faster-RCNN with DETR~\cite{detr} for one-stage DSGG.
+A few other works~\cite{tempura, xu2022metaspatiotemporaldebiasingvideo, khandelwal2024flocodeunbiaseddynamicscene} focus on the long-tail problem in DSGG.
+On the other hand, several recent works~\cite{laser, nag2025conformalpredictionmllmaided, nguyen2025hyperglmhypergraphvideoscene, esca} explore utilizing MLLMs to enhance DSGG performance.
+These works typically exploit MLLM as synthetic data generator for weakly-supervised DSGG~\cite{laser, esca}, as a post-processing tool~\cite{nag2025conformalpredictionmllmaided}, or as a downstream application module~\cite{nguyen2025hyperglmhypergraphvideoscene}.
+For instance, HyperGLM~\citep{nguyen2025hyperglmhypergraphvideoscene} generates video scene graph with traditional bottom-up approach, and pass the generated scene graph to text-only LLM for reasoning; LASER~\citep{laser} and ESCA~\citep{esca} utilizes MLLM for synthetic data generation.
+However, none of these previous works explore using MLLM directly as video scene graph generator.